Axiematic/datawookie/content/blog/2017-11-27-osrm-working-with-large-maps.md

 And, yes, it's also going to take some time (especially if the job is too big to fit into RAM and it starts swapping).
 So get busy doing something else.
 Waiting will be frustrating.

 This operation is going to consume memory like a beast!
 So unless you're running on a machine with a hefty chunk of RAM you'll need to ensure that you have plenty of [swap space]({{< relref "2015-06-19-amazon-ec2-adding-swap.md" >}}) available.
 If you can, spin up a big machine.
 It'll save you a lot of time (and probably work out more economical too).
+I found that a r3.2xlarge EC2 instance was quite adequate.

 <figure>
   <img src="/img/2018/04/osrm-r4.8xlarge.png">